Generalized integrands and bond portfolios: Pitfalls and counter examples: Main results

 We will come back later to the above questions concerning the possible limits of the sequence $a^n_t$ of risk-free investments, by studying the sequence $r^n_t=\sesq{\mu^{(n)1}_t}{\zcpxd{t}}$ of discounted risky investments.

 Another natural question is what risk-free and risky investments are required to realize the generalized self-financed portfolio $(x,\mu).$ Suppose that the risky part, lets call it $\mu^1,$ is well-defined.
-Then if $\mu^1_t$ is (a.s) a positive density, its discounted value $\sesq{\mu^1_t}{\zcpxd{t}} \in [0,\infty]$ (a.s.) is well-defined.
-This can easily be generalized to the case where the limit of $\int_0^x \mu^1_t(y) \zcpxd{t}(y)$ as $x \rightarrow \infty$ makes sense.
-In these cases the risk-free investment is obtained as in (\ref{decomp gen bond prtf 3})
+Then if $\mu^1_t$ is (a.s.) a positive density, its discounted value $\sesq{\mu^1_t}{\zcpxd{t}} \in[0,\infty]$ (a.s.) is well-defined.
+This can easily be generalized to the case where the limit of $\int_0^x \mu^1_t(y) \zcpxd{t}(y)$ as $x \rightarrow\infty$ makes sense.
+In these cases, the risk-free investment is obtained as in (\ref{decomp gen bond prtf 3})

-We shall construct a bond market and generalized self-financed bond portfolios $(x,\mu),$ whose realization require an infinite short position in the risk-free asset (i.e. loan) at each instant $t \in \mathbb{T}.$ More precisely, to have a clear separation between the investment into the risk-free asset and the risky assets, we construct a market and generalized portfolios $(x,\mu)$ satisfying : \begin{itemize} \item[$P_1$)] $\nu$ is an element in $\mathcal{U}$ with domain
+We shall construct a bond market and generalized self-financed bond portfolios $(x,\mu),$ whose realization require an infinite short position in the risk-free asset (i.e., loan) at each instant $t \in \mathbb{T}.$ More precisely, to have a clear separation between the investment into the risk-free asset and the risky assets, we construct a market and generalized portfolios $(x,\mu)$ satisfying: \begin{longlist} \item[(P$_1$)] $\nu$ is an element in $\mathcal{U}$ with domain ($\operatorname{ls}$ denotes linear span)

-The restriction of $\nu$ to $C^{\infty}_0(]0, \infty[)$ is a function $\nu^1 \in C^{\infty}([0,\infty[),$ $\text{supp} \, \nu^1 \subset \, [3/4,\infty[\; ,$ $\sesq{\nu}{\zcpxd{0}}=0$ and
+The restriction of $\nu$ to $C^{\infty}_0(]0, \infty[)$ is a function $\nu^1 \in C^{\infty}([0,\infty[),$ $\operatorname{supp} \nu^1 \subset [3/4,\infty[ ,$ $\sesq{\nu}{\zcpxd{0}}=0$ and

-$\mu_t \in \mathcal{U}$ a.s. has domain
+$\mu_t \in\mathcal{U}$ a.s. has domain

 and

 where $\alpha$ is a strictly positive continuous adapted uniformly bounded (in $t$ and $\omega$) process.
 The discounted total risky investment is